AFasterSlowpoke/Slowpoke-s-Mass-File-Renamer-and-TWOW-wiki-booksona-updater/README.md

 5. Download the EWOW booksonas folder at https://mega.nz/file/9NtkDaAD#Zugp1jTybYblTLdEygWoE71SyXsxUcPmcIzeiQaiJfc and unzip the booksona folder.
 6. Open the contestant names file and find what booksonas you want to rename.
 For example, if I wanted to rename all contestants beginning with A, it would be line 220 (a) to line 1228 (Aùțũmņ).
 7. In explorer, shift-click on the file 00219.png then scroll down and shift-click on the file 01227.png (the numbers have to be offsetted by -1, as the files start with 00000.png) and copy them into my file renamer folder.
 Then, delete the old files that were there.
-8. Copy all the contestant names you want to convert, and put them in https://arraythis.com/ .
-Make sure to select "Yes" to numbers in quotes, and copy the "[ javascript ] var array_name = [ python ] list_name =" output.
+8. Copy all the contestant names you want to convert, and put them in https://listtoarray.com/ .
+Make sure to select "Square brackets" as the bracket type, and leave "Sort output in ascending order" and "Remove duplicate values" unchecked.
+Click "Convert" and copy the output.
 9. Right-click on "oh fuck i forgot to suffix png", click "More options" (on windows 11), and click "Edit with IDLE".
 Replace "the_list" with the output from arraythis.
 (Example: the_list = ["your","output","here"])
 10. Save the file and run the script.
 If it works correctly, it will have copied the output to your clipboard.
 11. Right-click on "rename", click "More options" (on windows 11), and click "Edit with IDLE".
 Replace "values" with the output copied from "oh fuck i forgot to suffix png".
 (Example: values = ["your.png","output.png","here.png"])